 How to create a Message Filter

-Here is an example of a filter that finds messages sent from Postbox or contains the word Postbox in the subject, and automatically adds a Topic and marks them as a To-Do:
+Here is an example of a filter that finds messages sent from Postbox or contains the word Postbox in the subject, and automatically adds a Topic and marks them as a Reminder:

 This is how the filter window reads: Match any message that is either from someone using a Postbox email address or mentions Postbox in the title.
 With those messages, Add the topic “Postbox” and mark them as a “To-Do”.